Coffeehouse culture of Baghdad: Transformation post-independence of Iraq (1920s–1970s)

 Nuri al-Said's portrait can be found in many Baghdadi coffeehouses even to this day.

-During the Royal era of Iraq, coffeehouses became a phenomenon and a sign of political and literary transformation and became places where the educated class and the pioneers of thought would sit and gather.
+During the Royal era of Iraq, coffeehouses became a phenomenon and a sign of political and literary transformation.
+They became places where the educated class and the pioneers of thought would sit and gather.
 The coffeehouse's entertainment function has shifted to artistic, poetic, political, and multi-directional intellectual meetings.
 Al-Rashid Street saw many of these coffeehouses such as al-Zahawi Café which was named in honor of Iraqi Poet al-Zahawi after former-Iraqi Prime Minister Nuri al-Said invited him to a meeting in it due to lack of respectable places in that period.

-In the mid-1940s, al-Rashid Street saw two new coffeehouses with unfamiliar styles to Iraqis at the time.
-The Brazilian Café and the Swiss Café had European facades, thick luxurious glass, and elegant tables made of bamboo sticks, in addition to the chairs that were specially imported from Europe and coffee machines that operated by electricity.
+In the mid-1940s, al-Rashid Street witnessed the emergence of two new coffeehouses with unfamiliar styles to Iraqis at the time.
+The Brazilian Café and the Swiss Café featured European facades, thick luxurious glass, and elegant tables made of bamboo sticks, in addition to chairs specially imported from Europe and coffee machines that operated on electricity.
 Such coffeehouses have never been seen before in Iraq and were breathtaking at the time.
-Artists like Jawad Saleem and Faeq Hassan who studied in Europe would visit these Western-styled coffeehouses as at the time Iraqis were much more open to foreign cultures.
+Artists like Jawad Saleem and Faeq Hassan, who studied in Europe, would visit these Western-style coffeehouses, as at the time, Iraqis were much more open to foreign cultures.
 The coffeehouse also contributed to the idea of establishing the Union of Iraqi Writers.
-Al-Tahrir Square also saw another Western-styled café, the Kit Kat Café.
-The Kit Kat café's visitors were Westernized intellectuals and liberal-leaning and it was common to find Marxist talk in the coffeehouse.
+Al-Tahrir Square also saw another Western-style café, the Kit Kat Café.
+The Kit Kat café's visitors were Westernized intellectuals and liberal-leaning, and it was common to find Marxist talk in the coffeehouse.

-By then the coffeehouse culture was a normal everyday part of the people of Baghdad, and a typical Iraqi environment that included all directions, ideas, and currents, along with conflicts and rivalries erupting, especially during Friday mornings and afternoons. supporters of various poets also used to pick cafés to inhabit.
-Despite the fact that the pioneers of the more modern and Westernized cafes did not appreciate the traditional coffeehouses that were widely spread throughout the city at the time, they were closely related to their fellow writers and artists, despite their differing intellectual visions and affiliations.
-Political differences of opinion and viewpoints have never divided the overall people of Baghdad.
+By then, the coffeehouse culture had become an integral part of Baghdad's people, and a typical Iraqi environment that included all directions, ideas, and currents, along with conflicts and rivalries erupting, especially during Friday mornings and afternoons.
+Supporters of various poets also used to pick cafés to inhabit.
+Although the pioneers of the more modern and Westernized cafes did not appreciate the traditional coffeehouses that were widely spread throughout the city at the time, they were closely related to their fellow writers and artists, despite their differing intellectual visions and affiliations.
+Political differences of opinion and viewpoints have never divided the people of Baghdad as a whole.